MicrosoftDocs/learn/learn-pr/startups/build-team/includes/2-ideal-startup-team.md

 Once the company has funding, either from customer revenues or external investment, you'll be in a position to hire employees or contractors and begin scaling the company's operations.

+> [!TIP]
-**Practical tip:** Don't wait until you're ready to recruit to start looking for candidates.
+> Don't wait until you're ready to recruit to start looking for candidates.
 Start building a wish-list of possible candidates and cultivate your relationships with them as early as possible.
 By staying in touch and keeping them informed about the progress you're making in your company, you'll be in a much stronger position to find and hire the right person quickly when you have the need and the funding.

 Below are some pros and cons of bringing in a cofounder versus hiring employees or contractors.